Kimiblock/moeOS.config/readme.md

 # moeOS.Config
-Arch Linux only, use at your own risk.
+Arch Linux Gnome Wayland only, use at your own risk.

 # Installation
 ```